-- 1. An actor tries to move towards the origin. - 2.
-Each actor must remain at least a distance d away from all other actors. - 3.
-An actor may communicate with another actor if the distance between the two is less than r (where r is greater than d).
+1. An actor tries to move towards the origin.

+2. Each actor must remain at least a distance d away from all other actors.

+3. An actor may communicate with another actor if the distance between the two is less than r (where r is greater than d).

-When an actor moves within distance r from a neighboring actor, the Modulator establishes a communication path (Figure ) if a connection can be made according to the rules previously defined in Table .
-For now these communications are represented as three-dimensional directed arrows.
-If two neighboring actors can both output to each other, then a two-headed arrow is shown.{image of human actor communicating to other human}{image of human actor comm to video input}{image of video output to audio input}
+When an actor moves within distance r from a neighboring actor, the Modulator establishes a communication path if a connection can be made according to the rules previously defined in Table 2.
+These communications are represented as three-dimensional directed arrows.
+If two neighboring actors can both output to each other, then a two-headed arrow is shown.